 After watching the playful beaver we spotted a large group of caribou about 2 miles away.
 They blended easily into the remote Alaskan scenery and were hard to spot but thanks to our eagle eye guide we found them.

 We quickly made a game plan to hoof it to a section where we could get relatively close to observe the wild caribou.
 Let me tell you, this is easier than it sounds because they are very aware of their surroundings.

-Following another well-beaten animal path we made our way to the caribou.
+Following another well-beaten animal path, we made our way to the caribou.
 The path was wet with several areas that were still frozen, making it a gamble to know whether your move would result in a wet boot or not.

-This is a normal site in the Alaskan bush and he explained how he has seen different kills happen while hiking and how the wolves use the lay of the land to heard the caribou right where they want them to go.
+This is a normal site in the Alaskan bush and he explained how he has seen different kills happen while hiking and how the wolves use the lay of the land to hear the caribou right where they want them to go.
 The scene unfolded in my mind as something you would see on a Marty Stouffer Wild America episode.

-We slowly crept up on the large heard of caribou, leaving us able to view them from an adjaent hill.
+We slowly crept up on the large heard of caribou, leaving us able to view them from an adjacent hill.
 There were 8 to 12 of them scattered across the hillside.
 Just like anywhere you should practice proper wildlife viewing and respect the animals, they are wild.

 Staying low and moving slow we managed to get with 200 yards.
 Our presence startled them at first but they quickly determined we were not a threat and continued to graze.